Brian-Voss/HoboBot/README.md

-# HoboBot - A Discord bot for FFXVI Free Companies
+# HoboBot - A Discord Bot for FFXVI Free Companies